n7tae/ham-dht-tools/README.md

 ### *dht-get*

 *dht-get* is a command line tool that will print a section, or two sections, of a target's dht document.
-For a reflector there are four **permanent** sections of its document:
+For a reflector there are two **permanent** sections of its document:

 1. The running configuration
 2. The current list of peers